top of page

 • Toileting

-• Supervision due to cognitive impairment (such as dementia or Alzheimer’s) OR
+• Supervision due to cognitive impairment (such as Alzheimer’s or dementia)

-• You are currently age 55 or older and are raising a relative child under the age of 18 for whom you provide the sole support.
+You are also a caregiver if you are age 55 or older and are raising a relative child under the age 18 for whom you provide the sole support.

 See if you Qualify as a caregiver